Verify and claim your website URL

 - 1. Sign in to your Google Merchant Center account.

-- 2. Click on the Settings link, then click General.
+- 2. Click the Settings link, then click General.

-- 3. Under Website URL, enter your site's URL.
+- 3. Under Website URL, enter your site's URL and save.
+You'll see the sites claiming and verification status display

-- 4. Click Claim this URL to claim the website.
+- 4. Click I want to claim this website to claim the URL.

 After you’ve claimed your website URL, you can create product data.